Todd Rivaldo Ferre: 2021-22 season: Return to Persipura

 After a short stint at Thailand, Rivaldo returned to Persipura.
 Rivaldo started in Persipura's first league game against Persita Tangerang, but couldn't help his team avoid a 1–2 defeat.

 PSS Sleman

 On 12 May 2022, Ferre joined PSS Sleman.
 He made his league debut on 23 July 2022 in a match against PSM Makassar at the Maguwoharjo Stadium, Sleman.

 International career

-In 2018, Rivaldo represented the Indonesia U-19, in the 2018 AFC U-19 Championship.
-Rivaldo scored a hat-trick in a group stage match against Qatar U-19, which Indonesia U-19 lost 6–5.
+In 2018, Rivaldo represented the Indonesia under-19, in the 2018 AFC U-19 Championship.
+Rivaldo scored a hat-trick in a group stage match against Qatar under-19, which Indonesia lost 6–5.